Non-parametric finite-sample credible intervals with one-dimensional priors: a middle ground between Bayesian and frequentist intervals: Introduction

-In this paper we present a novel type of statistical interval with properties between those of fully Bayesian and frequentist intervals.
+In this paper we present a novel type of statistical interval that forms a natural middle ground between fully Bayesian and frequentist intervals.
 These intervals are credible in the sense that we should assign at least a $p\%$ belief to the $p\%$-intervals that are obtained.
 We show that this doesn't require specifying a prior over the full distribution space, only over the parameter of interest.
 They share many of the practical advantages of Bayesian methods while avoiding the complexity of assigning high-dimensional priors altogether.
 Asymptotically they give intervals either equivalent to the fully Bayesian approach or somewhat wider, depending on the specific method.
 We discuss promising directions where the proposed type of interval may provide significant advantages. \\

-We give concrete derivations for two fully non-parametric cases: estimating the fraction of a distribution that falls below a certain value (i.e., the CDF at that value), and estimating the mean of a distribution with bounded support.\\
+This work is meant to be a proof of principle.
+We show that this type of interval can be implemented in practice by giving concrete derivations for two fully non-parametric cases: estimating the fraction of a distribution that falls below a certain value (i.e., the CDF at that value) and estimating the mean of a distribution with bounded support, and show the properties that the intervals have for these cases.\\

 The structure of the paper is as follows.
 In Sec.~\ref{sec: general_approach} we discuss the definition of the proposed new type of interval.
-In Sec.~\ref{sec: proposed_intervals} we discuss two concrete cases where we show how such an interval can be computed, and the properties of the resulting intervals.
-In Sec.~\ref{sec: derivation} we show how those results were derived, and in Sec.~\ref{sec: interval_comparison} we compare the practical advantages and disadvantages of the proposed intervals to the standard frequentist and Bayesian approaches and discuss when one would use them in practice.
+In Sec.~\ref{sec: construction} we show a general method of constructing such intervals, and in Sec.~\ref{sec: proposed_intervals} we discuss two concrete cases where we show how such an interval can be computed and the properties of the resulting intervals.
+In Sec.~\ref{sec: interval_comparison} we compare the practical advantages and disadvantages of the proposed intervals to the standard frequentist and Bayesian approaches and discuss when one would use them in practice.
 Finally, in Sec.~\ref{sec: discussion} we give a summary and suggest directions for follow-up research.